mohanrajl/Recruitment-Car-Colours-Problem/Readme.md

 ![CarSequence2.png](ReadmeImages/ExampleCarSequence2.png)

-The team decides to commission *you* to write a piece of software to find the longest sequence of two car colours so that they can all get on with something more productive.
+The team decides to commission *you* to write a piece of software to find the length of the longest sequence of two car colours so that they can all get on with something more productive.

 Using a TDD approach, complete the method in this repo: